 Relationship to the University

-Although we are located on a university campus, we do not have academic status with the university.
-Since we are an Extension program the certificate awarded to apprentices does not have the full weight of university academic work.
+Although we are located on a university campus, we do not have academic status with the university and the Certificate of Completion awarded to Apprenticeship program graduates does not have the full weight of university academic work.
 The certificate represents completion of a practical training course in horticulture.

 Facilities and Community